gerardnico/git-x/docs/released/git-feature-merge.md

-% git-feature-merge(1) Version Latest | git-feature-merge
+% git-feature-merge(1) Version 0.1.0 | git-feature-merge
 # NAME

 Merge all commits of a branch into the default branch